Highlights

 Inflammation can either support or restrain cancer progression and response to therapy.
 Yet, how different types of inflammatory tumour microenvironments are established is unclear.
 Dr Zelenay and the team have shown a critical role of COX-2-dependent inflammation in initiating a cancer-promoting inflammatory response.
 Strong proof of concept data is available on overall patient survival predictions across various malignancies.

-The COX-IS is widely prognostic even when adjusted for age, gender, tumor stage and other disease-specific features.
+The cyclooxygenase inflammation signature (COX-IS) is widely prognostic even when adjusted for age, gender, tumour stage and other disease-specific features.
 Strong proof of concept data is available on treatment outcome predictions for both PD-1/PD-L1 or CTLA-4 blockade therapy across multiple different patient cohorts in several cancer types.
-The COX-IS outperforms gene signatures centered on T cell inflammation or IFN-γ-signalling and is predictive even in cancer types in which TMB or PDL1 are not associated with response.
+The COX-IS outperforms gene signatures centred on T cell inflammation or IFN-γ-signalling and is predictive even in cancer types in which TMB or PDL1 are not associated with response.

 The COX-2 IS includes a multigene expression ratio combining pro- and anti-tumorigenic factors increasing its predictive power.
 Proof of concept data – ICI treatment response: Melanoma P<0.05, Bladder Cancer P<0.001.
 The COX-IS associates with treatment response even in cases where TMB or PDL1 fail to do so.